UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/datasets/air_pollution_pm25_no2.md

 **High spatial-temporal resolution environmental exposure surfaces were created** across the UK, using the spatial granularity of Wang’s NO2 and PM2.5 exposure surface and temporal regularity of the DEFRA background concentration maps.

 ## Linkage to addresses
-**KATHRYN** to update...
-UK LLC participant residenital address points were linked to the geospatial surface data using a spatial join and (programme and package - R or ArcGIS??? and exact method e.g. NN, IDW?).
-This involves overlaying the address points over the raster images and assigning the ... creating a dataset (format?) with the air pollution measures.
+UK LLC participant residenital address points were linked to the geospatial surface data using ArcGIS Pro ['Extract Values to Points'](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/extract-values-to-points.htm) tool.
+This assigns the surface cell value (air pollution measure) that the address point falls on.
+All annual average air pollution measures were then rounded to integers to minimise disclosure risk.

 ## Understanding the data
 ### Dataset/table split